 Not the Fall That Kills You: Falling can kill you, and you need not actually touch the ground from a long jump for a character to begin his death animation.

 Billy Bob is a notorious example of this.
 If he drops off a ledge, not only does he die before he hits the ground, but he stops in mid-fall, lies flat on his face, and stays there levitated in mid-air.

 Obvious Alpha: Some games are worse than others, but at one point or another, it becomes clear that most of them were just getting started, especially when compared with the way they are described in the manual.

 Cheetahmen 2 was an Obvious Pre-Alpha, and they still programmed it into cartridges.
 Did they really intend to distribute it in that state?

-One Hitpoint Wonder: The vast majority of player characters are this, the main exceptions being the Cheetahmen, the leading lady in Haunted Hills, and the tanks in Storm Over the Desert.
+One Hitpoint Wonder: The vast majority of player characters are this, the main exceptions being the Cheetahmen, Bubble Gum Ros(s)ie, and the tanks in Storm Over the Desert.

 1-Up: Some games have 1-up pickups.
 Games with these include Evil Empire, Dam Busters, Crazy Shuffle, Cheetahmen and more.
 In Beeps 'n Blips, the 1-Ups don't increase your life count but rather give you more hit points.